 When you teach your kids to swim, it has many benefits for children.
 It’s great for their health and well-being, it encourages their self-esteem.
 And perhaps most importantly, it teaches them a respect for the water.
 Griffith University has done a study which highlights the benefits for children who participate in early years swimming lesson.
-You can read it by clicking here.

 Encourage Time to Play

 Children should feel good about their progress, however, slow it may be.
 Ideally during the very early learn to swim stages, parents should give their children regular exposure to water.
 Time to play outside of the formal swimming lesson also helps.
 This will help to build their confidence and speed up the formal learn to swim process.
 Learning to swim well will take years to accomplish, so have patience and enjoy the journey with your child.
 Swimming is a skill that will be sure to last a lifetime.

 - Is your child attending swimming lesson?